5 signs of a hacked social media account

 4. You are unable to login to your account

 Assuming that you didn’t simply forget your password, it might be that someone accessed your account and changed your password.
-Please note that if this is indeed the case, most probably the cyber criminals have also replaced the email address used to recover the password.
+Please note that if this is indeed the case, the cyber criminals most likely have also replaced the email address used to recover the password.

 5. You’re suddenly following a lot of new, unknown people

-Are you now following lots of new and unknown people?
-For example, malware may hijack your account and make you follow spambots on Twitter or Facebook.
+Are you all of a sudden following lots of new and unknown people?
+Malware may hijack your account and make you follow spambots on Twitter or Facebook.
 This then further spreads malicious URLs to more people.
 The same applies for a host of private messages/tweets sent from your account – unbeknown to you.

 Change your password immediately.
-Optionally, we recommend you delete the posts and let everyone know that they should not click on the links posted from your account during the period of time when you were hacked.
+We also recommend you delete the posts and let everyone know that they should not click on the links posted from your account during the period of time when you were hacked.

 We also have a couple of guides on what best to do if the above is to general for you: